Acadia Stairs makes all kinds of curved stairs with metal structures. The main 3 types of straight stair are:

 This curved stair has metal grating treads so light and water can go through instead of a traditional pan.
 Pan-Type stairs primarily refer to the stringers being on the sides, not just the actual cement-fill pans.

-The picture above is a curved stair with grating treads during fabrication.
+This image is a curved stair with grating treads during fabrication.
 The riser space limiters are a special detail to accentuate the curved look.
 The handrail has a special design made to match existing historical railings at the project site.